 The two schools were located a distance of about 14,000 kilometres apart in time zones of 10 hours separating them (East African Time versus Mountain Standard Time).
-While it was envisaged that there would be some real time interaction (synchronous) between the students of the two schools, this proved difficult because of the separateness in distance and time zones of the two sites.
+While it was envisaged that there would be some real time interaction (synchronous) between the students of the two schools, this proved difficult becau time zones of the two sites.
 The students at both sites were therefore able to communicate by asking questions for their peers to respond through email messages delivered by the two teachers leading the initiative at both sites.

 The interventions in the curriculum partnership aimed at inspiring students towards careers in STEM.
 The students were responding to questions regarding the water sources and their school and home environments with regard to access to water.
-The findings that mainly focus on the Kenyan school site reveal a number of unique aspects.
+The findi school site reveal a number of unique aspects.
 Of the 24 students who were part of the curriculum partnership intervention, only one had ever seen water on a tap.
 This child who was privileged enough to have seen tap water had just relocated from Nairobi, the Kenyan capital to live in her rural home.
 This revelation shows how disadvantaged students in rural and remote parts of a developing country can be.
 Such students for sure do have a longer way to catch up with the rest of the world if they have never seen water on a tap.
-This finding can be backed up by the findings by Uwezo, for example, regarding reading abilities of learners in Nairobi and rural settings.
+This find by Uwezo, for example, regarding reading abilities of learners in Nairobi and rural settings.
 Children in rural settings are highly disadvantaged in terms of lack of basic learning resources and exposure to the modern world.

 Secondly, the curriculum partnership question for students required them to identify the source of water for the school.
 As such the students together with their three teachers who participated in the project went on a tour around the school, the neighbourhood borehole in one homestead and the local stream.
 Surprisingly, this short tour that should have been a regular part of the learning process in the school raised a lot of concern not only to the villagers, but also to the head teacher of the school.
 It took the effort of this author who was the link person between the two schools to seek permission from the head teacher for the students to be allowed to visit the stream for learning purposes.
 The head teacher was not convinced by the teachers' view that the students can learn from outside the school compound.
 On the other hand, the local people, were so interested to know how come on that day the students were walking out of school towards the river.
 This outcome of surprise by the neighbourhood and resistance by the headteacher can be explained by the limited understanding in the community that learning should happen only in classrooms in school and not in the surrounding community and environment.
-However, for a headteacher of a school to limit students' learning in classrooms explains the limited or deficit model of learning students in poor countries are exposed to.
+However, for a headteacher of a school to limit students' learning in classrooms explains the limited or deficit model of le exposed to.

-Thirdly, the students' interaction through the email messages from Canada inspired the Kenyan school children who got to know a little bit about Canada as a country and the city of Calgary.
-In a final discussion, majority of the students consistently mentioned how they would want to visit and study in Canada and specifically in Calgary.
-This enthusiasm by the students to venture further afield to Canada was an aspiration to the students that may require follow-ups later to find out if any one of the students would achieve the aspiration.
+Thirdly, the students' interaction through the email messages from Canada inspired the Kenyan school children who got to know a little bit about Canada as a country and the c majority of the students consistently mentioned how they would want to visit and study in Canada and speci the students to venture further afi students that may require follow-u students would achieve the aspiration.